HumanSignal/label-studio/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 <br/><img src="/images/webhook-blog/sagemaker-webhooks.png" alt="The same diagram as earlier showing data flow from bird images to an S3 bucket, flowing to Label Studio, which outputs annotations to the S3 bucket and sends a webhook to the Amazon API Gateway, which passes that information to the AWS Lambda function, which triggers the Amazon SageMaker training pipeline when the annotation count reaches at least 16, then outputs the resulting model to the S3 bucket." class="gif-border" width="800px" height="661px" />

-After you create at least 16 annotations, the Lambda function invokes the SageMaker pipeline that you created and starts processing the data using the preprocessing script and training the ResNet50 model in the SageMaker pipeline.
+After you create at least 16 annotations, the Lambda function invokes the SageMaker pipeline that you created and starts processing the data using the preprocessing script and training the FCN ResNet-50 Image Segmentation model in the SageMaker pipeline.

 You can check the status of the pipeline using the AWS Console and viewing the pipeline in Amazon SageMaker Studio.
 Search for the pipeline name and review the details of the pipeline execution.